Skip to content

 1. Supplements

-There are also herbal remedies that may be utilized as well, including Ginkgo biloba and St. John’s Wort.4 However, there is little evidence to suggest these can improve ADHD symptoms.4
+Individuals may also consider herbal remedies for ADHD, such as Ginkgo biloba and St. John’s Wort.3 However, little evidence suggests these can improve ADHD symptoms.

-• Melatonin: Melatonin may help reduce ADHD insomnia, sometimes common in those with ADHD.
+• Melatonin: Melatonin may help reduce sleep disturbances, such as ADHD insomnia.

-• Zinc: More research is needed to confirm the effectiveness of taking Zinc for ADHD symptoms, but it may help if a person has a deficiency.
+• Zinc: While more research is needed to confirm the effectiveness of Zinc for ADHD symptoms, this mineral may help if a person has a deficiency.

-• Iron: Like Zinc, this supplement may be beneficial if a person has an Iron deficiency.
+• Iron: Like Zinc, this supplement may benefit those with Iron deficiency.

-• Omega-3: Fish oil supplements may help treat symptoms of ADHD, but improvements are typically small.
+• Omega-3: Fish oil supplements may improve mild symptoms of ADHD.

 *Dietary supplements (including vitamins, supplements, herbs, and natural medicines) are not regulated the same way as medications by the FDA.
 These products do not have to have clinical trials to determine their safety and efficacy before they are sold.
 You should consult your doctor or pharmacist before starting any new dietary supplement.